 Yes.
-Inspectors and the Authorities Having Jurisdiction recognize and accept the ETL Mark as proof of product compliance throughout North America and in some areas of South America.
+Inspectors, code officials and Authorities Having Jurisdiction recognize and accept the ETL Mark as proof of product compliance throughout North America as well as other parts of the world.

 Will retailers accept my product if it bears the ETL Listed Mark?

 Yes.
 Our product safety certification program includes the same testing, listing, labeling, and follow-up inspection services as competing certification marks (such as UL, CSA, and others), and our lab is accredited by the same organizations, agencies, and regulatory bodies.

 A Nationally Recognized TestingLaboratory (NRTL) is an independent laboratory recognized by the Occupational Safety and Health Administration (OSHA) to test products to the specifications of applicable product safety standards.
 An NRTL's function is to provide independent testing and certification of any electrically operated product.

 The NRTL Program is operated by OSHA and seeks to ensure that products are safe for use in the U.S. workplace.
 OSHA's recognition of an NRTL is an acknowledgment of the organization's ability to perform product safety testing and certification within scope.

 What does the ETL Mark mean when displayed on my product?

 The ETL Listed Mark indicates to distributors, retailers and customers that your product has been tested by Intertek and found in compliance with accepted national standards.

 What products bear the ETL Mark?